LiamMarrinan/Latin102/translation1.md

 >Dexamenus,Dexameni,m Dexamenum is acc.

-Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
+Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram. ❌ *number?*

->Deianira,Deianirae, f Deianiram is acc.
+>Deianira,Deianirae, f Deianiram is acc. ❌ *number?*

 Identify the form abesset, and explain why it is this tense and mood.

-> Because the main clause is in the past tense and the author wants to express that this dependent clause is happening at the same time or after the action of the independent clause, in this case at the same time he uses the imperfect subjunctive.
+> Because the main clause is in the past tense and the author wants to express that this dependent clause is happening at the same time or after the action of the independent clause, in this case at the same time he uses the imperfect subjunctive.  ❌ *Why subjunctive mood?*

 Identify the form uenisset, and explain why it is this tense and mood.

 > 3rd, singular, pluperfect, subjunctive, active.
-It is pluperfect because it expresses an action that took place prior to the independent clause.
+It is pluperfect because it expresses an action that took place prior to the independent clause. ❌ *Why subjunctive mood?*

-Identify the form pollicitus est. What dictionary form would you look under to find this verb?
+Identify the form pollicitus est. What dictionary form would you look under to find this verb?  ❌ *What dictionary form would you look under to find this verb?*

 > 3rd, singular, perfect, (deponent, so written in passive but translated in active)